-A student may petition for readmission following suspension by submitting a petition to the Admissions Counselors by published deadlines.
+A student may petition for readmission following suspension by completing a petition with an Admissions Counselor.
 The petition must contain a written plan for future success and a proposed list of classes for the coming semester.
-The Counselors will review the petition and possibly recommend changes in the plan for success or in the list of classes.
+The Admissions Counselors will review the petition and possibly recommend changes in the plan for success or in the list of classes.